RuipengHan/High-Frequency-Trading-Strategy/documentation/final_report.md

    1. Never be shy to ask the professor.
 Professor Larivietre replies very quickly 90% of the time so when you have questions just ask.
 Besides, professor is chill and often posting funny stuffs on Discord so don't be shy.
    2. Don't leave todos util the last three weeks.
 I did this for this project and it was pretty frustrating, because it was hard to focus on preparing for final exams as well as doing the project.
 Plus, when I was pressured by the due date, all I want to prioirtize is on finishing the project with bare minimum, instead of improving it to its best, which obiviouly my loss because I did not get to learn deeper with my topic.

+### Zihan, Zhou

+1. **What did you specifically do individually for this project?**

+  In this project, I did two main things.
+   Firstly, I was responsible for the alpaca parser.
+I researched the api for the alpaca market data and built a working first version of the parser.
+After Jian wrote the different forms of the get_trade section, I finished writing the corresponding get_quote section.
+I also looked at the data input formats that could be used in the strategy and finalised the parser.
+I also tested several use cases of the Alpaca trading api output and found that the NBBO data output from the Alpaca quote api could not be used in a strategy studio that accepted BBO quote data, which affected the way we ended up building the strategy.

+   Secondly, I completed a single signal trading strategy based on research and understanding and achieved profitability at multiple times of the day.
+During this phase, I independently explored the various trading interfaces and classes in Strategy Studio and identified the equations required to trade the strategy.
+I spent a lot of time testing and debugging as I completed the strategies, and in the process deepened my understanding of the logic of how Strategy Studio works.
+I refined the trading logic and the stop-loss method to improve the pnl.

+Finally, I collaborated on the documentation and PowerPoint writing.

+2. **What did you learn as a result of doing your project?**
+3. **If you had a time machine and could go back to the beginning, what would you have done differently?**
+4. **If you were to continue working on this project, what would you continue to do to improve it, how, and why?**
+5. **What advice do you offer to future students taking this course and working on their semester long project.
+Providing detailed thoughtful advice to future students will be weighed heavily in evaluating your responses.**

 ### Tomoyoshi (Tommy), Kimura

 1. **What did you specifically do individually for this project?**